ViBiOh/herodote/README.md

 Herodote aims to provide a quick view of activitiy of all your repositories.
 It's the changelog of your organizations.

 Herodote only understands conventionnal commits.
 Commits that don't match expectations are ignored.
-To ensure you have conventionnal commits, you can use [`commit-msg hooks`](https://github.com/ViBiOh/scripts/blob/main/hooks/commit-msg) and/or a [simple Github Action that checks it](.github/workflows/branch_clean.yaml).
+To ensure you have conventionnal commits, you can use [`commit-msg hooks`](https://github.com/ViBiOh/scripts/blob/main/hooks/commit-msg) and/or a [simple GitHub Action that checks it](.github/workflows/branch_clean.yaml).

 Herodote loads data with its own script, which is idempotent.
 On cold start, with an empty index, it only loads last 50 commits.